Firing of Atlanta officer who shot Rayshard Brooks reversed - WTMJ

 Bottoms said it’s important to note that the Civil Service Board did not determine whether Rolfe violated police department policies and that the department would determine whether additional investigation is needed.

-Police Chief Rodney Bryant, who became interim chief after Shields’ departure and this week was named to the role permanently by Bottoms, said in an interview with The Associated Press that it’s not unusual for officers to appeal disciplinary action and that he respected the board’s decision.
+Police Chief Rodney Bryant, who became interim chief after Shields’ departure and this week was named chief permanently, said in an interview with The Associated Press that it’s not unusual for officers to appeal disciplinary action and that he respected the board’s decision.

 Less than a week after the shooting, then-Fulton County District Attorney Paul Howard held a news conference to announce charges against the two officers.
 Rolfe faces charges including murder.
 The other officer, Devin Brosnan, was charged with aggravated assault and violating his oath.
 Lawyers for both officers have said their clients acted appropriately.
 Both are free on bond.